-Device type Description iOS and Android devices with BlackBerry Dynamics apps installed Enterprise connectivity for BlackBerry Dynamics apps does not use the BlackBerry Infrastructure.
-Instead, data in transit between BlackBerry Dynamics apps and BlackBerry Proxy can travel through the BlackBerry Dynamics NOC or can bypass the NOC using BlackBerry Dynamics Direct Connect.
+Device type Description iOS and Android devices with BlackBerry Dynamics apps installed BlackBerry Dynamics apps installed on devices communicate with the BlackBerry Proxy.
+Depending on your configuration, data can travel through the BlackBerry Infrastructure or can bypass it using BlackBerry Dynamics Direct Connect.